Students interested in American Indian Studies as a major or certificate have a number of resources they can utilize for advising assistance:

 - The Interdepartmental Studies Office in the College of Letters and Science assists students in a number of cross-disciplinary programs when they wish to declare a major, minor, or certificate in such a program, when they have questions about their program, and when they apply for completion of their program.

-- The coordinator of the American Indian Studies Program, Professor Cary Miller, assists students in AIS programs in selecting appropriate courses that integrate well with students’ interests.
+- The director of the American Indian Studies Program, Associate Professor Michael Wilson, assists students in AIS programs in selecting appropriate courses that integrate well with students’ interests.

 - The Electa Quinney Institute